-Dedicated bridge connection: The City of Winnipeg's Pedestrian and Cycling Strategies identifies a possible new pedestrian/cycling bridge crossing across from the Point Lands.
+Dedicated bridge connection: The City of Winnipeg has confirmed ownership of land on the east bank of the Red River, across from the Point Lands.
+This location has been identified as the potential location for a pedestrian/cycling bridge.
 The construction of a bridge at this location would be led by the City and is considered a long-term initiative.
 Alternate bridge locations to the campus are also under consideration by the City.